chamilo/chamilo-lms/README.md

 **Chamilo 2.0 is still in development stage.
 This installation procedure is for reference only.
 For a stable Chamilo, please install Chamilo 1.11.x.
 See the 1.11.x branch README.md for details.**

-We assume you have already installed "yarn" and "composer" and you're installing the portal in a domain, not in a sub folder inside a domain.
+We assume you have already installed "yarn 2.x" and "composer 2.x" and you're installing the portal in a domain, not in a sub folder inside a domain.

 ~~~~